ibm-cloud-docs/BlockStorage/mounting_rhel8.md

 ### Creating a file system with `parted`
 {: #partedrhel}

 On many Linux&reg; distributions, `parted` comes preinstalled.
-However, if you need to you can install it by executing the foilowing command.
+However, if you need to you can install it by issuing the following command.
 ```zsh
 # dnf install parted
 ```